 Minimizing deterministic finite automata (dfa) is based on computing an equivalence relation on the states of the machine and collapsing states that are equivalent.
-Here two states $p,q\in Q$, where Q is the set of states of the automaton under consideration, are equivalent, if the automaton starting its computation in state p accepts the same language as the automaton if q is taken as a start state.
-As one can show, two equivalent dfa lead to minimized dfa which are isomorphic up to the renaming of states, and this automaton is minimal.
+Here two states $p, q \in Q$, where Q is the set of states of the automaton under consideration, are equivalent, if the automaton starting its computation in state p accepts the same language as the automaton if q is taken as a start state.
+Minimization of two equivalent dfa leads to minimal dfa that are isomorphic up to the renaming of states.
 Hence, minimal dfa are unique.
-This allows one to give a nice characterization of minimal dfa: A dfa M is minimal if and only if in M: (i) there do not exist unreachable states and (ii) there does not exist a pair of different but equivalent states.
+This allows one to give a nice characterization: A dfa M is minimal if and only if in M: (i) there are no unreachable states and (ii) there is no pair of different but equivalent states.